Should I Hire a Professional Headshot Photographer or Just Take a Selfie?

 You are the product.
 Your skills, your education, your experience, and everything you bring to the table, that's what's inside the package.
 Your headshot is a part of the packaging.
 And people are making snap judgments about the product based on what the packaging looks like before they ever give you a chance to show them what's inside.

-You Are the Product — Your Headshot Is the Packaging
+You Are the Product, Your Headshot Is the Packaging

 Your profile picture is the packaging for everything you bring to the table.
-And just like consumers have been taught from a young age, if it doesn't look good, we either ignore it or expect it to be at a discount.
+And just like all consumers have been taught from a young age, if it doesn't look good, we either ignore it or expect it to be at a discount.

 Your headshot is telling people what you're worth before you ever say a word.
-Make sure it's telling the right story.
+Make sure it's telling the right story. view session options and book your Las Vegas headshot here.

 Not All Photographers Are Created Equal